newm-newm/suniversal/README.md

 <sup>1</sup> as found on a *Type 5c* keyboard, may differ depending on model & year

 #### <sup>2</sup> Inverter for Mouse Signal
-Just like the keyboard, the mouse also uses an inverted serial signal, so you need an inverter in the line between the mouse and RX of the *Arduino*, e.g. a transistor and two resistors.
+Just like the keyboard, the mouse also uses an inverted serial signal, so you need an inverter in the line between the mouse and RX of the *Arduino*, e.g. a transistor (2N2222, BC547 or similar will do) and two resistors.
 This is because unlike the `SoftwareSerial` we're using for the keyboard, the H/W serial of the *Arduino* cannot be configured to invert signals.
 Alternatively, maybe a second `SoftwareSerial` could be used, but I was under the impression that only one would work at a time.
 Let me know if that's not so.

 ![inverter](doc/inverter.png)